-Wild Wilderness Women is run by its co-founders, a dedicated team of board members, an inspiring social media maven, and its crew of Wilderness Ambassadors who continue to spread WWW’s message beyond the D.C.
-Metro Area.
+Wild Wilderness Women is run by its co-founders and a dedicated team of board members.
 This group of gutsy gals shows the power of what is possible when women partner.
 Below are the fierce females leading WWW today!

 Korrin L. Bishop, Co-founder, Past President, & Board Advisor

 Korrin co-founded Wild Wilderness Women in November 2014 to use the empowering quality of wilderness to champion positive partnerships between great women.
 She left D.C. in 2017 for a position as the summer artist-in-residence at Oregon Caves National Monument & Preserve, and now calls South Dakota home.
 Korrin works on local and federal initiatives to end homelessness, and is a freelance essayist and staff writer for Misadventures Magazine.
 Korrin has an affinity for kayaking, and a deep love for the Everglades, Redwoods, and great Pacific Ocean.
 She enjoys a good group hug.
 You can follow her on Instagram: @korrinbishop

 Photo by: Jaymie Shearer